Table Of Contents

 However, before we become too damning of the banking system, we should note that cryptocurrency will never replace banks entirely.
 Crypto still carries enormous potential to transform them.

 Banks have until now been unwilling to engage to any meaningful degree with the upstart payment system.
-It is thought they are playing a waiting game to see if crypto achieves full legitimacy.
+They are thought to be waiting to see if crypto achieves full legitimacy.

 While waiting, banks can point to the fact that they are heavily regulated and have done the demanding work of achieving and maintaining legitimacy.
 Yet, it is only a matter of time until cryptocurrency gains mainstream acceptance.
 At that point, we will see financial institutions finally interested in meaningful partnerships with crypto players.